-This website serves to assist in the search for sponsors for the Waldniel Memorial Site.
-Thanks to the many that contribute to the memorial by their interest, only a few more applications are needed to name a sponsor for every person who died in waldniel during the nazi regime.
+This website served to assist in the search for sponsors for the Waldniel Memorial Site.
+Thanks to the many that contributed to the memorial by their interest, no more applications are needed to name a sponsor for every person who died in Waldniel during the nazi regime.

 Voluntarily accepting the responsibility to care for someone is often called a sponsorship.
 In the context of the redesign of the Waldniel Memorial Site, sponsorship comprises actively taking part in the process of remembering— financial obligations deliberately play no role in this.

 Sponsors are part of a commemorative community.
 They commemorate the people who died in the Provinzial- Heil und Pflegeanstalt Waldniel-Hostert during the Nazi era.
 Little is known about these people’s lives.
 In many cases, the available information is limited to a name, date of birth and death, and cause of death.

 Sponsors have direct contact with this trace in that they write the names and biographical data in their own handwriting.
 The handwriting is then transferred to brass plates and mounted on a commemorative wall at the former cemetery.
 This process is significantly more elaborate than creating common inscriptions on grave stones as each name, each handwriting, is different.
 The memorial plaques do not correspond with the aesthetics of a serial manufacturing process.
 The different writing styles leave a personal trace of 548 people who are alive today and want to actively keep alive the memory of the crime.